course-details-portlet

 The RATs and the practical and theoretical assignments are given in English only.

 If a student has the final grade F/failed, the student must repeat the entire course.
-Also in the case a student wants to try to improve his/her grade, he/she must repeat the entire course.
+Also in the case a student wants to try to improve their grade, they must repeat the entire course.

 Specific conditions